• Skip to primary navigation

 sautéed garlic, onions and bay leaf in a pot (left), potatoes added to the pot (right).

-Step 3: In a 4 and ½ quart soup pot, sauté the diced onions until fragrant.
+Step 3: In a 4 and ½ quart soup pot, sauté the diced onions over medium heat until fragrant.
 Add the garlic and bay leaf.
 Sauté for 1 minute more, until the garlic starts to sizzle.

 Step 4: Add the quartered potatoes and fill the pot with just enough water to cover the potatoes (about 2 cups).
 Bring to a boil and and let the potatoes cook until they’re soft – about 20 minutes.
 Discard the bay leaf.